 The first meeting of the Egyptian Higher Committee for Reconstruction was held in Cairo on Tuesday.

-The first meeting of the Egyptian Higher Committee for Reconstruction was held in Cairo on Tuesday.
+Background: The first meeting of the Egyptian Higher Committee for Reconstruction was held in Cairo on Tuesday.
 The Committee, headed by Dr. Mohammed Abdul Kader Hatem who is the country's Deputy Premier for Culture and Information, is responsible for reopening the Suez Canal and rebuilding the war-torn cities beside the waterway.